Tokio-School/Machine-Learning-EN/M01-Introduction_to_machine_learning/M1U2-Working_environment/M1U2-1-Working_environment.md

 **Updated list of dependencies**

-Make sure that the local dependency listing is updated with the sudo apt update command before you start using the environment.
+Make sure that the local dependency listing is updated with the `sudo apt update` command before you start using the environment.

 **Pip**

 For a Python package manager, we will use Pip, which is already installed by default with Ubuntu.
-In some environments we can use the commands python and pip instead of python3 and pip3.
+In some environments we can use the commands `python` and `pip` instead of `python3` and `pip3`.

 If you have used an environment where your default Python version is Python 2, always make sure you use the right commands.
-In Ubuntu Desktop 20+, we should use python3 and pip3.
+In Ubuntu Desktop 20+, we should use `python3` and `pip3`.

 The typical commands are:

-- Install: sudo apt-get install python3-pip
+- Install: `sudo apt-get install python3-pip`
-- Check version: pip3 --version
+- Check version: `pip3 --version`
-- Update Pip (not usually necessary): pip3 install --upgrade pip (can be necessary to add sudo -H at the start)
+- Update Pip (not usually necessary): `pip3 install --upgrade pip` (can be necessary to add `sudo -H` at the start)
-- Install Python modules: pip3 install name\_of\_the\_module
+- Install Python modules: `pip3 install name\_of\_the\_module`
-- Update Python modules: pip3 install --upgrade name\_of\_the\_module
+- Update Python modules: `pip3 install --upgrade name\_of\_the\_module`
-- Check installed modules and their versions: pip3 freeze or pip3 freeze | grep name\_of\_the\_module
+- Check installed modules and their versions: `pip3 freeze` or `pip3 freeze | grep name\_of\_the\_module'

 **Install the necessary libraries**

 We will install NumPy, Matplotlib, Scikit-learn, and JupyterLab libraries:

-pip3 install numpy matplotlib scikit-learn jupyter jupyterlab
+`pip3 install numpy matplotlib scikit-learn jupyter jupyterlab`

 If needed, we can find an installation guide with different options in each of the documentation pages of these programs.